4 days in Finland: Snowshoeing, snowmobiling and a traditional Karelian cooking lesson

 I would not hesitate one bit to add Guest House Puukarin Pysäkki to your Finnish itinerary and would actually be extremely jealous if you did so.
 You can also book and enjoy a cooking experience with her!
 Please give Anni a big squeeze for me if you go!

-Stay tuned for our final day of adventure as we uncover Koli National Park.
+Check out our final day of adventure as we uncover Koli National Park.
 Some might say I have saved the best for last!

 Watch these adventures come to life in my Finland video here…